 By: Marilyn L. Davis

-Get their Attention and Gain their Trust
+Get their Attention and Gain Followers

 While most people know that you are ultimately selling something on your site, or trying to gain followers, they also expect you to provide content that: